dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader/properties.md

 Set or get the handshakeCode.
 Learn more about [What is handshakeCode](https://www.dynamsoft.com/license-tracking/docs/about/terms.html?ver=latest#handshake-code).
 Set this API before calling [createInstance](methods/initialize-and-destroy.md#createInstance).

+> The API [productKeys](accessors.md#productKeys) can be used to set the handshakeCode as well but we recommend using this new API instead.

 ### Sample

 ```javascript